stephen-slm/Displayables/README.md

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
-From your command line:To clone and run this application, you'll need Git and Node.js (which comes with npm) installed on your computer.
+From your command line:

 ```bash
 # Clone the repository